CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the block SYS.4.4 General IoT device.md

 #### SYS.4.4.M10 Secure installation and configuration of IoT devices

 After you finish planning new IoT devices and creating a security policy, you can start installing the IoT devices.
 The installation and configuration of the IoT devices should only be performed by authorized persons (responsible for IoT devices, administrators or contracted service providers).
 Administrators for IoT devices and their representatives must be carefully selected.
 You must be regularly informed that the powers may be used only for the required administrative tasks.
-Since administrators have a key role to play in the functionality of the hardware and software used, the continuation of activities must be ensured even if administrators fail.
+Since administrators have a key role to play in the functionality of the hardware and software used, the continuation of activities must be guaranteed even if administrators fail.
 For this, the named representatives must have the current state of the system configuration and have access to the passwords, keys and security tokens required for the administration.

 **Installation**